ddprrt/ddprrt.github.io/src/content/_posts/2020-06-17-typescript-better-object-keys.md

 ## Further reading

 [Dan](https://twitter.com/danvdk) Vanderkam pointed me to Anders' issue on why `Object.keys` does *not* return `keyof T`.
 Read this [GitHub issue comment](https://github.com/microsoft/TypeScript/pull/12253#issuecomment-263132208) for more details.
 The TLDR: While `keyof T` is valid in the type-level world, in run-time objects can have a lot more keys.
+[Lenz](https://twitter.com/phry/status/1348982969575346183) also has a great example for that.

 The question is what you expect from your type's contract and how you work with `Object.keys` in general.
 So be sure to handle this patch with care!